 Sorting “Avatar: The Last Airbender” Characters into Hogwarts Houses

-If you haven’t already watched Nickelodeon’s Avatar: The Last Airbender series, you are definitely missing out!
+If you haven’t already watched Nickelodeon’s Avatar: The Last Airbender series, you are definitely missing out.
 If you loved some of the themes of Harry Potter – love, forgiveness, the Chosen One – you will love Avatar.
 Because of some of their similarities, and just because it’s fun, we Sorted some of the main characters from Avatar into Hogwarts Houses.

 1. Aang – Hufflepuff

 Unlike Harry, the hero of Avatar: The Last Airbender is definitely not a Gryffindor.
-Raised by monks in the Air Temple, Aang is decidedly non-violent whenever possible.
+Raised by monks in the Air Temple, Aang is decidedly nonviolent whenever possible.
 This becomes a theme throughout the series.
 When he must fight, he does so only to defend and disarm rather than to cause harm.
 Situations in which violence seems to be the answer clearly make him uncomfortable, and he always searches for an alternative.
 Aang is also extremely considerate of the feelings and needs of his friends and fellow people.
-While he can obviously get caught up in the occasional teen drama (let’s not forget when all those Earth Kingdom girls were fawning over him!), he frequently puts love and friendship above everything else.
+While he can obviously get caught up in the occasional teen drama (let’s not forget when all those Earth Kingdom girls fawn over him), he frequently puts love and friendship above everything else.